What is perfectionism and what does perfectionism look like in the workplace?

 Once you’ve identified your priorities and what the work should look like, and what it shouldn’t look like, then it’s time to make an effective request.
 Be clear with your team about what you know and what you don’t, and where they have the autonomy to try new things.

 Then the hard part — following through on your request, even if it means letting go of control.
 Especially in highly ambiguous situations, the tendency for micromanagers is to dig in and control everything they can.
 Those things they can control aren’t the most important, oftentimes they may even be the least, but they fulfill their desire for perfection.
 Don’t fall into that trap.

 Provide effective feedback

 No one is saying this is easy.
-Especially in the United States, where everything from our educational system to our grandparents promote polished perfectionism to obsessive standards, (sometimes to the demise of mental health), it can be hard to let go of our biases and judgements in order to focus on a larger but often more ambiguous goal.
+Especially in the United States, where everything from our educational system to our grandparents promote polished perfectionism to obsessive standards (sometimes to the demise of mental health), it can be hard to let go of our biases and judgments in order to focus on a larger but often more ambiguous goal.

 But as a leader, you have a responsibility to your team to do so.
 This doesn’t mean that from time to time you won’t have to roll up your sleeves and get involved in a project.
 Far from it.
 But it does mean understanding that the more you do, the less sustainable your effort can be, and the more disheartening and stifling it may be for your team.

 Just because you can do something doesn’t mean you should.
 If you are not delegating your tasks and workloads amongst your team, you might have too tight of a grasp on expectations of that work.

 A great rule of thumb is if you find yourself taking on projects rather than handing them back to others, you’re heading in the wrong direction.
 The right direction is giving your team enough time to iterate and try things, even multiple times if necessary, before deliverables are required.
 Up until the last responsible moment for completion, allow them to continue learning on their own with constructive, meaningful feedback on your part.